webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (12‒13s)

-Now, look at the failure.
+Now, look at the failure.<br>
 The PR author forgot to add a change fragment.

-This patch is going to be missed in the release changelog.
+This patch is going to be missed in the release changelog.<br>
 It's all well-visible in the UI which also has text details on what's happened.

 Checks API allows us to be more illustrative and improve the UX in creative ways!